Skip to main content

 Have you been toying with the idea of getting a makeover for your garden, but feel a little overwhelmed at how much work it might entail?
 Does the idea of having to engage a landscape designer for your project seem a little scary?
 Do find yourself thinking, "I just need to put this off until I feel more in control of things"?

 You are most definitely NOT the first person to feel this way.
-Having worked with hundreds of clients over the past 30+ years, we've spoken with a lot of people who sometimes took a little while to get motivated enough to start the process.
+Having worked with hundreds of clients all over Melbourne during the past 30+ years, we've spoken with a lot of people who sometimes took a little while to get motivated enough to start the process.
 But in every case, those who did get the ball rolling always ended up with a garden that they said they "wish they'd done sooner".

 So are there tricks to overcoming 'decision fatigue' that could help get your journey underway towards that ideal garden you have in mind?